 Early Notables of the Goobie family (pre 1700)

-More information is included under the topic Early Goobie Notables in all our PDF Extended History products and printed products wherever possible.
+Another 31 words (2 lines of text) are included under the topic Early Goobie Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Goobie family

 Some of the first settlers of this family name or some of its variants were: John Guppie, who came to Weymouth, Massachusetts in 1653; Wm Guppy, who settled in Barbados in 1685; John Guppy, who immigrated to Maryland in 1771; Samuel Guppy, who was living in New York in 1834.

 Contemporary Notables of the name Goobie (post 1700) +

 - Ren Goobie, Newfoundland co-founder of Newfoundland Aero Sales and Services Inc in 1945 which later became Maritime Central Airways in 1963